Part 1: Neural Networks and Scientific Emulation

 • How should prediction uncertainty propagate to inference?

 A single network provides none of this.
 Worse, networks can be confidently wrong, especially when extrapolating beyond training data.
+An ensemble helps, but ensemble spread is not automatically the total uncertainty needed for inference.

 Deep Ensembles